Old Bedford River: Land drainage

 Artificial drainage of low-lying wetlands generally involves one or both of two different practices: excluding water flowing from high areas from entering the low-lying area, and pumping out water which does manage to get into the low-lying area.
 The Old Bedford River was constructed on the first principle, as were most of the drainage works constructed in the seventeenth century in the English fens.
 Both the Old Bedford River and the New Bedford River were intended to reduce or eliminate flooding of the fens of the South Level by carrying the bulk of the water from the Great Ouse River from the uplands of Huntingdonshire to the sea in a straight channel, rather than allowing it to meander across the fens of the South Level.
 Both now have pumping stations on their banks, and receive water which is pumped from lower lying land.

 Mepal pumping station is the outlet for the Sutton and Mepal internal drainage board.
-The drainage district was created by Act of Parliament in 1749, and covered an area of 10500 acre.
+The drainage district was created in 1749 by the Isle of Ely Drainage Act 1748 (22 Geo.
+2. c.
+11), and covered an area of 10500 acre.
 Pumping was performed by six wind pumps driving scoop wheels, but these were replaced in 1840 by a beam engine manufactured by the Butterley Company and rated at 80 hp.
 It drove a scoop wheel which was 34 ft in diameter, discharging into the Counter Drain.
 The beam engine was replaced in 1926 by two Vickers-Petter two-stroke hot-bulb diesel engines, driving 42 in Gwynnes pumps.
 One of these engines was replaced by a Brush diesel engine in 1939, after it disintegrated while being started.
 The other was replaced by a Ruston five-cylinder diesel engine in 1947, which was connected to the 1927 pump by V-belts.
 The station was upgraded in 1994, when electric pumps were fitted, but the Ruston engine was retained as a backup.
 The Sutton and Mepal district did not want to become part of the Middle Level in 1848, as it already head its own pumping engine, but more recently, it has been managed by the Middle Level Commissioners.